Please read this policy statement carefully.

 All OneNet circuits are contracted for one year in advance.
 Therefore, if service is disconnected prior to the expiration of that contract term, OneNet will bill for the balance of that contract period.

-- Links from OneNet’s Web page to other sites are provided for convenience of the site user or visitor.
+- Links from OneNet’s website to other sites are provided for convenience of the site user or visitor.

 - OneNet has no control over such sites and resources.
 OneNet is not responsible for the availability of such external sites and resources; does not endorse, recommend or certify and is not responsible or liable for any content, advertising, products or other materials on or available from such sites or resources.
 OneNet shall not be responsible or liable, directly or indirectly, for any damage or loss caused or alleged to be caused by or in connection with use of or reliance on any such content, goods or services available on or through any such site or resource.